 The event was attended by the Prime Minister and the Mayor, as well as swathes of the public, all fortunate to be first to see this beautiful tribute to Dame Millicent’s enduring legacy.

 Such freedoms as those won by Dame Millicent were fought extremely hard for and it is incumbent on us all, as the beneficiaries of her indefatigable work, to carry on the cause for a more just society.
-It is my hope that this tribute, at the heart of our democracy, will inspire all who see it to do just that.
+And it is my hope that this tribute, at the heart of our democracy, will inspire all who see it to do just that.

 I am proud to say that I wrote to the Council in support of the campaign to erect the statue of Dame Millicent last July and would, of course, encourage everyone to visit this remarkable tribute in the summer months ahead.